lyalexy/RPIPicoFreeRTOSCourse/README.md

 ## 4 Tasks

 + Blink Ext: Blink an external LED on GPIO 0, encapsulating the task within a Class.
-+ MultiBlink: Blink multiple LEDs using different task priority
++ BlinkAssignment: Explore priority using blinkworkers blink work and heavy work I added my name when the serial monitor shozs the number of tasks and I modified the task delay et the blinking speed
 + BlinkPriority: Use priority with tasks that create CPU workload
-+ BlinkAssignment: Explore priority
++ MultiBlink: Blink multiple LEDs using different task priority

 ## 5 Semaphore